Madhav-2808/PAGAI_AI/README.md

 Steps to Run the Chatbot:
 Install Required Libraries: Open a terminal and install the required Python libraries:

-bash
-Copy code
-pip install streamlit openai
+**pip install streamlit openai**

-Save the Code: Save the provided code in a file named app.py.
+Save the Code: Save the provided code in a file named chatbot.py.

-Set Up OpenAI API: Replace "your_openai_api_key" in the script with your actual OpenAI API key.
-Ensure you have access to the GPT-4 model.

-Run the Streamlit Application: Navigate to the directory where app.py is saved, then run:
+Run the Streamlit Application: Navigate to the directory where chatbot.py is saved, then run:

-bash
-Copy code
-streamlit run app.py
+**streamlit run chatbot.py**

 Interact with the Chatbot: Once the server starts, it will open a new browser tab where you can interact with the chatbot.